Police: Crash pushes tree into Dubuque residence, causing $14,000 in damage

-Police said a Bellevue, Iowa, woman early this morning lost control of her vehicle and struck a tree, sending it crashing into a Dubuque home.
+Police said a Bellevue, Iowa, woman lost control of her vehicle early Saturday and struck a tree, sending it crashing into a Dubuque home.

 Police said Adrianna M. Chica, 22, was turning south on Foye Street from Merchants Lane just before 3 a.m. when the brakes failed on her vehicle.
 She struck a utility pole before crashing into a tree in front of 2159 Foye St.